iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 [internal directories and files](#internal-directories-and-files) needed for DVC operation.

-Additionally, there are two special kind of files created by certain [DVC commands](/doc/command-reference):
+Additionally, there are a few special kind of files created by certain [DVC commands](/doc/command-reference):

 - Files ending with the `.dvc` extension are placeholders to version data files